 Building on the momentum of movements around Black independence, this campaign seeks to provide opportunities for increased awareness and financial investment into a solid educational foundation for traditionally underserved boys of the Bishop Walker School for Boys.

-To increase awareness of BWS in local and national African-American and Pan-African communities and raise the cost of one full year academic sponsorship of a BWS scholar ($20,000).
+To increase awareness of BWS in local and national African-American and Pan-African communities and with anyone committed to diversity, inclusion, equity, and justice.

 Thank you for your overwhelming

 (the cost of educating one BWS scholar for one year)

 This is a testament to your help in getting the word out, liking and sharing our posts, and, of course, giving generously.